Should You Set Up OpenClaw? A Decision Guide for Beginners to Engineers

 5.3 Five Decision Indicators

-- Isolation Capacity (Safety Baseline): Can you provide a dedicated host (like a Mac mini)?
-If not, the risk is likely too high.
+- Isolation Capacity (Safety Baseline): Can you provide an isolated environment?
+A Mac mini is the safest option, but v2026.3.22 also supports SSH sandbox (a VPS works).
+If you have no isolation capability at all, the risk is likely too high.

 - High-Frequency Repetitive Tasks: Does your work involve significant "cross-app/cross-web" administrative labor?